mahdimay/telegrambot-altinfo/README.md

 <p>1.
 You need to have SSL Certificate for your website.</p>
 <p>2.
 Go in file tg.php, in line 3 enter your bot token and in line 119 change the url that your tg.php exist. </p>
 <p>3.
 Go to url https://api.telegram.org/bot(token)/setWebhook?url=https://example.com/folder/tg.php</p>
-<p>* Change https://example.com/folder/tg.php to the url that your tg.php file exist</p>
+<p>* Change https://example.com/folder/tg.php to the url that your tg.php file exist and add your bot token to url.</p>
 <p>DONE!
 Enjoy your new telegram bot!</p>